jamesturk/DataForGood-chicago/README.md

 __________________

 #### **Packages used**
-Check our pyproject.toml file for all the packages used.
+Check our pyproject.toml file for all the packages used and their relative version.
 Some include:
 - census
 - django
 - pandas
+- python
+- pre-commit
+- pytest
+- requests
+- census
+- pandas
+- psycopg2-binary
+- django-extensions
+- django-environ
+- geopandas
+- matplotlib
+- numpy
+- folium
+- python-dotenv
+- langchain-openai
+- python-docx
+- langchain
+- docx

 #### **Data Source**